ProvisionGenie/ProvisionGenie/README.md

 **Guidance & Provisioning for Microsoft Teams**

-The Baby helps your users gain knowledge about Microft Teams and provisions the 'team of their dreams' for them
+The Baby helps your users gain knowledge about Microsoft Teams and provisions the 'team of their dreams' for them

 ## Features